Ghassan0o0/bug-scan/README.md

 How to use:
 install the tool:
 1: git clone https://github.com/Ghassan0o0/bug-scan.git
+2:cd bug-scan
-2:chmod +x *
+3:chmod +x *
-3:sudo bash requiment.txt
+4:sudo bash requiment.txt

 run the file (scan.py)
 use the command: